Maintenance & Policies

 Blackboard™ Learn is tested with a variety of technologies.

 - Compatible: partially tested but should function properly.

 - Provisional: future technologies considered supported by Blackboard Support.

 Restoring a course is recommended only when it is necessary to recover grade-related student information.
 Restoring a course will fully recreate the course including all course content and student information.

-If you need to restore a course from your locally saved Archive, please contact your Academic Technology Consultant for a consultation.
-If a course restore is needed your ATC will send the archive file to the Blackboard System Administrator to be restored back to the Blackboard system.
+If you need to restore a course from your locally saved Archive, please contact your department technology consultant with questions.
+If a course restore is needed your tech will send the archive file to the Blackboard System Administrator to be restored back to the Blackboard system.

-During June 2014, in preparation for the Summer 2014 Blackboard server upgrade, archives of Murphy-listed courses older than two years (i.e. Fall 2011 and earlier) were moved from the live Blackboard server to a separate storage server.
-If you are a faculty member who needs to retrieve a course older than J-Term 2012, email email@example.com with the following information:
+Courses older than 2 years are removed from the Blackboard server.
+If you are a faculty member who needs to retrieve a course older than J-Term 2014, email email@example.com with the following information:

 Blackboard course ID (e.g. 201140THEO101-01, 201140BIOL215-02)

 - Four-letter subject code (e.g. BIOL, MGMT, PHIL, THEO)